LQRrrrr/lqrrrrr.github.io/index.md

 </p>

 <p>
-  You can see and download my Curriculum Vitae on <a href="https://github.com/eliottvincent/bay">Qiuran's CV</a>.
+  You can see and download my Curriculum Vitae through <a href="https://github.com/eliottvincent/bay">Qiuran's CV</a>.
 </p>